-WHAT DOES A BREAST AUGMENTATION PROCEDURE ENTAIL?
+WHAT DOES A BREAST ENHANCEMENT PROCEDURE ENTAIL?

-Indications for Breast Augmentation
+Indications for Breast Enlargement

 A thorough physical examination begins with observation and careful documentation of any signs of chest wall deformity or spinal curvature.
 It is imperative to document and draw attention to any asymmetry of breast size, nipple position, or inframammary fold (IMF) position.
 Careful palpation of all quadrants of the breast and axilla is required to rule out any dominant masses or suspicious lymph nodes.
 While palpating the breast, the surgeon will carefully assess the quantity and compliance of the parenchyma and soft tissue envelope.
 The soft tissue pinch test is a useful method of assessment in which the superior pole of the breast is gathered between the surgeon’s thumb and index finger and measuring the thickness of the intervening tissue.
 The elasticity of the skin should also be characterized by observing its resistance to deflection and noting any signs of skin redundancy or stretch marks.
 Chest wall, soft tissue asymmetries, and combinations of both are important to identify preoperatively.
 This tool is also utilized to understand patient’s perception of the desired look by showing the outcomes of utilizing different size and style implants.
 This is also then projected in the operating room for surgical planning.

 There are inherent risks involved with all surgical procedures; when they involve a prosthetic device, these are considered more significant and have to be considered over longer follow-up time periods.
 Some may be considered trivia, whilst others are devastating to both patients and surgeons.
 Regardless of estimated likelihood, these all should be discussed in detail with patients undergoing aesthetic surgery.
 They generally pertain to aesthetic outcomes and surgical complications.